usc-isi-i2/datamart/query_api.md

           - `variable_description`: array.
 A set of keywords to be matched with all the words in the description of a column in a dataset.
 A matching dataset should contain a column whose description matches at least one of the keywords.
           - `variable_syntactic_type`: array.
 A set of syntactic types.
 A matching dataset should contain a column with any of the provided syntactic types.
 Comment: this should be defined using an enum.
           - `variable_semantic_type`: array.
 A set of semantic types.
 A matching dataset should contain a column whose semantic types have a non empty intersection with the provided semantic types.
           - `named_entities`: array.
 A set of entity names.
-A matching dataset shold contain a column with the requested names.
+A matching dataset should contain a column with the requested names.
           - `column_values`: object.
             - `items`: array.
 A set of arbitrary values of any type, string, number, date, etc. To be used with the caller doesn't know whether the values represent named entities.
-A matching dataset shold contain a column with the requested values.
+A matching dataset should contain a column with the requested values.
             - `relationship`: string(one of ["contains", "similar", "correlated", "anti-correlated", "mutually-informative", "mutually-uninformative"]).
 The relationship between the specified values and the values in a column in a matching dataset.
 The default is "contains".
 - [Detailed sample query](https://www.dropbox.com/s/cg87gsmfoh6k82x/query-detail-isi-02.json?dl=0)
 - [Real examples](https://www.dropbox.com/s/bzofafmlg1v3xh3/Sample_query_Taxi_FIFA_HOF-02.json?dl=0)